ProxeusApp/proxeus-core/docs/architecture.md

 node implementation to serve the client.

 Between client requests and the external resources, we have a classical layered architecture with its API, Service and System layers.
-The System layer is itself responsible to encapsulate the blockchain, database and external node interfaces and fors a SPI (service programing interface).
+The System layer is itself responsible to encapsulate the blockchain, database, external node interfaces and for a SPI (service programing interface).
 Developers can easily create new implementations of those system service layers.

 ![architecture_overview](_media/architecture_overview_half.png)